ELEVATE-Project/documents/src/docusaurus/versioned_docs/version-2.4/settingup-bbb.md

 # Setting up the BigBlueButton Service

-1. Before installing, ensure that you meet all the [prerequisites](https://docs.bigbluebutton.org/administration/install) required to install BigBlueButton.
+1. Before installing, ensure that you meet all the prerequisites required to install BigBlueButton.
+See [Administration section](https://docs.bigbluebutton.org) to learn more.

-2. Install [BigBlueButton version 2.6](https://docs.bigbluebutton.org/administration/install) using the hostname and email address, which you want to use.
+2. Install BigBlueButton version 2.6 using the hostname and email address, which you want to use.
+See [Administration section](https://docs.bigbluebutton.org) to learn more.

 3. After completing the installation, check the status of your server using the following command: